meetar/fjord.style/_posts/2023-10-02-the-prototype-trap.md

 I'm not the first to point out that libraries just hide complexity behind an import, and that outsourced functionality is only as flexible as the API.
 So I wasn't really saving code, just typing, and paying for it with a reduction in functionality.

 This is CS 101 stuff.
 Did I mention I went to art school?
 I did start out in Engineering, but they tried to teach me Fortran, and the luminiferous aether was pretty thin on the ground in that class.
-All this to say that the kind of shader wiring I wanted still can't be done automagically, at least not the way that a graphics dev would ideally do it.
-To my knowledge.
+All this to say that the kind of shader wiring I wanted still can't be done automagically, at least not in the way that I imagine in my private moments.

 When I did my globe project, I had to strip some three.js shaders for parts and make new ones from the pieces.
 One shader had displacement code, another had normal calculations, etc, but none had everything I needed in one place.
 So that required a bunch of Work, our Sworn Enemy.